ezouu/my_sts/README.md

 ### Overview

-The `systicktimer` module in CFE is responsible for managing the system tick timer, a critical component for timekeeping and scheduling in embedded systems.
+The `systicktimer` module in STS is responsible for managing the system tick timer, a critical component for timekeeping and scheduling in embedded systems.
 It provides precise timing and interrupt handling capabilities.

 ### Features